wooln/vscode-tfs/README.md

 ## Important !

-> **You MUST have Visual Studio installed with Team Foundation Server Power Tools.**
+> **You MUST have Team Foundation Server Power Tools installed to be able to use this extension.**

 ## About TFS permissions